jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Forecasting_Yen_Futures_Walkthrough.md

 warnings.filterwarnings('ignore')
 </code></pre>

 You'll need to import the `sickit-learn` modules.
-I did this at the
+This will be used to

 <pre><code>
 import statsmodels.api as sm